Jamie956/Jamie956.github.io/frontend/angular.md

-Here are the key principles of a component
+Here are the key principles of a component:

 - Encapsulation—Keep component logic isolated
 - Isolation—Keep component internals hidden